amirparvez/file-custodian/docs/database.md

 This will create a new table in the database.

-> NOTE: This is valid only when NOT using mongodb.

 > NOTE: If the table already exists it will be dropped and recreated.

 ```js